arunnabraham/reactphp-httpclient-retry-and-delay/README.md

-# Reactphp Http Retry and delay implementation
+# Reactphp Http Retry and Delay Implementation
 Implementation of http retry and delay with ReactPHP